Vince is a technical writer working in the medical research field. He also enjoys exploring literature in his free time.

-According to the CDC (2013) approximately 12.2 percent of the Hispanic population had diabetes in 2010 as compared to 8 percent of the overall population.
+According to the CDC (2013), approximately 12.2 percent of the Hispanic population had diabetes in 2010, compared to 8 percent of the overall population.
 The condition is worse in males affecting 15.4 percent of Hispanic men as compared to 9.5 percent of women.
-Furthermore, rates of the condition are on the rise as can be seen by comparison to 2006 data in which 8.6 percent of the Hispanic population had diabetes.
+Furthermore, rates of the condition are on the rise, as can be seen by comparison to 2006 data in which 8.6 percent of the Hispanic population had diabetes.
 Additionally, Hispanic children have higher rates of diabetes and obesity than the national average (De Heer, Koehly, Pederson, Morera, 2011).

 Barriers to Health

 A number of disparities exist that affect the overall health of the Hispanic population.
 These disparities to health vary from economic to cultural and are the result of natural barriers and of active discrimination.
 These various hindrances reflect the need for a multifaceted approach to providing better health care and improving the overall health status of the Hispanic population.

 The CDC (2013) lists the Hispanic demographic as having a poverty rate of 14.5 percent.
 This is the second-highest of any of the ethnic groups analyzed.
 According to Page-Reeves et al. (2013), this economic hardship places many Hispanic families in situations where they need to weigh their health care costs against the costs of daily needs.
 Many individuals choose to delay medical visits in favor of paying rent and buying groceries.
 This causes a lack of preventative medical interventions and education, which raises the rates of diabetes among Hispanic people.